 - How long before I see the final results of my surgery?

 What you can expect

-The most important factor in deciding whether to have cosmetic surgery is to have a clear understanding of what will happen before, during and after the procedure, and what results to expect.
+It's important to have a clear understanding of what will happen before, during and after the procedure, and what results to expect.
 Many physical characteristics can be successfully changed, while others cannot.
 The more realistic your expectations, the more likely you will be satisfied with the results.

 Before the procedure

-During the first meeting, your surgeon will explain how cosmetic surgery can change the body and what you can expect as a result.
+Your surgeon will explain how cosmetic surgery can change your body and what you can expect as a result.
 This is an opportunity for you to explain what you hope to achieve with surgery.
 Understanding the options and possible outcomes will help you make the best decision.

 You will be informed about specific procedures, what to expect, the benefits, risks and possible complications, as well as other alternatives.
-The physician may recommend additional procedures to enhance the overall result.
+The doctor might recommend additional procedures to enhance your overall result.